CealusVox/ritoskin/README.md

 > RitoSkin requires [Ritobin](https://github.com/moonshadow565/ritobin) to function correctly.
 After downloading Ritobin, place it in the `resources` folder of your RitoSkin location.

 > [!IMPORTANT]
-> RitoSkin requires [cslol-dll.dll](https://github.com/LeagueToolkit/cslol-patcher/releases/) to function correctly.
-After downloading .dll, place it in the `resources\cslol` folder of your RitoSkin location.
+> RitoSkin requires `cslol-dll.dll` to function correctly.
+Please obtain this file in accordance with LeagueToolkit's licensing terms and place it in the `resources\cslol` folder of your RitoSkin installation.

-### Why open-source cslol not in the resources folder?
+### Why isn't `cslol-dll.dll` included in the resources folder?

-The cslol-patcher is a project that we don't own, and we don't have the right to redistribute it.
-We can't include it in the resources folder.
-You can download it from the official repository [here](https://github.com/LeagueToolkit/cslol-patcher/releases/) and place it in the `resources/cslol` folder.
+The `cslol-dll.dll` is part of the cslol-patcher project, which is owned by LeagueToolkit.
+We do not have the rights to redistribute it or provide direct download links.
+You must acquire it yourself while complying with their license terms.

 ## Updating Hashes